ArendPetzold/Predictive-AI-modeling-on-Coronary-Heart-Disease/README.md

 ##### End Note

-I hope my code can provide good insights in the the predictability of Coronary Heart Disease with AI-Models.
+I hope my code can provide good insights into the predictability of Coronary Heart Disease with AI-Models.
 Happy for any feedback on the Processing, Models, Evaluation and Visualisation of the data.
 Cheers!